BWCA Permit Information

 CANCELLING A PERMIT

-You will be able to cancel your reservation online.
-The $32 use fee deposit will be refunded if a reservation is cancelled two or more days prior to the entry date.
-If the reservation is not cancelled in time, or the permit is not used, the $32 deposit is not refunded.
+You can cancel your reservation online.
+The use fee deposit will be refunded IF a reservation is cancelled two or more days prior to the entry date.
+If the reservation is not cancelled in time, or the permit is not used, the deposit is not refunded.

 PICKING UP A PERMIT

 All reserved permits must be picked up at the location specified when the reservation was made, or at a Forest Service office issuing station.
 Only the trip leader or alternate trip leaders, specified when the reservation was made, can pick up the permit.
 It is recommended that you list three alternates when you make your reservation - these cannot be added at a later date.
 The person that picks up the permit must stay with the group for the duration of the trip and ensure that they follow all rules and regulations.
 The remaining overnight use fee, if any, will be calculated when the permit is issued based on the group size upon arrival.
 Non-reserved permits, if available, can be picked up at any permit issuing station.
 However, non-Forest Service permit stations may only accept credit cards for payment.
 Only Forest Service offices can accept cash and checks in addition to credit card payments.
 All cards (Interagency Senior/Access Pass Holders, or Seasonal) must be presented at the time of permit pickup to receive a discount, otherwise the full fee will be charged.
 Non-Forest Service permit issuing stations may charge an issuing service fee for each overnight permit.
 Permits can only be picked up the day before, or the day of entry, by the group leader or alternate leader listed.
 Office hours vary, check with your permit pickup location for their office hours.